hrydgard/minitrace/README.md

         mtr_shutdown();

+  4. Make sure MTR_ENABLED is defined globally when you want to profile, for example -DMTR_ENABLED

-  4. In all functions you want to profile:
+  5. In all functions you want to profile:

         // C
         MTR_BEGIN("GFX", "RasterizeTriangle")